 This result disagrees with several other studies which have found STT ozone fluxes in the SH extra-tropics are largest from autumn or winter to early spring.
-Roelofs and Lelieveld (1997) use a model with a stratospheric ozone tracer to estimate STT impacts.
+Roelofs and Lelieveld (1997) used a model carrying a tracer for stratospheric ozone to estimate STT impacts.
 They see higher SH tropospheric ozone concentrations, as well as STT flux, in the SH winter.
-Our model also shows ozone column amounts peaking in winter, however flux is maximised in summer due to our detected event frequencies.
-Elbern
+Our model also shows ozone column amounts peaking in winter, however flux is maximised in summer due to our detected event